Criticism of C++: Exceptions

 There have been concerns that the zero-overhead principle is not compatible with exceptions.
-Most modern implementations have a zero performance overhead when exceptions are enabled but not used, but do have an overhead during exception handling and in binary size due to the need to unroll tables.
+Most modern implementations have a zero performance overhead when exceptions are enabled but not used, but do have an overhead during exception handling and in binary size due to the need to unwind the call stack.
 Many compilers support disabling exceptions from the language to save the binary overhead.
 Exceptions have also been criticized for being unsafe for state-handling.
 This safety issue has led to the invention of the RAII idiom, which has proven useful beyond making C++ exceptions safe.

 Encoding of string literals in source-code

 C++ string literals, like those of C, do not consider the character encoding of the text within them: they are merely a sequence of bytes, and the C++ string class follows the same principle.
 Although source code can (since C++11) request an encoding for a literal, the compiler does not attempt to validate that the chosen encoding of the source literal is "correct" for the bytes being put into it, and the runtime does not enforce character encoding.
 Programmers who are used to other languages such as Java, Python or C# which try to enforce character encodings often consider this to be a defect of the language.

 The example program below illustrates the phenomenon.
+However, this code is not valid since C++20.